Over the past few years, there have been numerous reports about urging parents to take their children outdoors.

 How Gross Motor Skills develop?

-Gross Motor skills start developing with the first movements in the womb.
+These start developing with the first movements in the womb.
 After a baby is born, these skills develop over time starting from head.
 Babies first learn to control their heads and necks followed with torso control.

 Once torso control, like the ability to sit, is in place babies start exploring their fingers and hand movements.
 Similarly, before they learn to walk, babies need to master movement of hip, thighs, legs before moving on to feet and toes.